was successfully added to your cart.

 Multiple Myeloma Updates

-This month’s call in program will focus on Multiple Myeloma featuring Dr. C. Ola Landgren, M.D., PhD, Professor of Medicine, Chief of Myeloma Division, Director of the Sylvester Myeloma Institute.
-Dr. Landgren’s clinical interests include novel therapeutics, cellular therapy, innate immunity, and tumor microenvironment.
-Dr. Landgren will share his expertise, sure to offer hope and more options to those diagnosed with MM.
-Additionally, Gregory O. Proctor, of San Antonio, Texas, a Multiple Myeloma survivor, who was transplanted in Feb.
-2022, will offer insight, inspiration and coping strategies.
+This month’s call-in program will focus on Multiple Myeloma featuring Dr. Hamza Hassan, Assistant Professor of Oncology in the Department of Medicine, Myeloma and Amyloidosis Division of Roswell Park Comprehensive Cancer Center and the University at Buffalo in New York.
+He is also the Co-Leader of the Clinical Disease Team of Roswell Park’s Multiple Myeloma division.
+Dr. Hassan will discuss novel therapeutics, treatment options, cellular therapy, and T-cell engagers.
+Dr. Hassan will share his expertise, sure to offer hope and more options to those diagnosed with Multiple Myeloma.
+Additionally, Nancy LaJoie, a Multiple Myeloma survivor will offer insight, inspiration and coping strategies.
 Jennifer Gillette, our licensed staff social worker will host this call.
 There will be plenty of time for live questions.

 Listen to and learn more about this event >>